💥

 I got a new iPhone & now Gyroscope doesn’t open

-If you are switching phones, we suggest logging out of Gyroscope and deleting the app prior to making your final backup and switching phones.
 It is counterintutive, but the simplest and cleanest way to make sure you can set it up again one you get your new phone set up.

 The first thing to try is to delete the app, restart your phone, and then reinstall the latest version from the App Store.
 This should let you log back in and start setting it up.

-Then log back in, re-enable Apple Health & Places permissions, and continue where you left off.
+Then log back in, re-enable Apple Health & Places permissions, and continue where you left off!

 “What about my data!?” you ask?
 Fortunately, that is not stored in the phone, and should not be affected.